-No trip to Bali is complete without a visit to Ubud, a traditional Balinese town with an abundance of culture, rice fields, and waterfalls.
+No trip to Bali is complete without a visit to Ubud, a traditional Balinese town with abundant culture, rice fields, and waterfalls.

 When you are in Ubud, check out Campuhan Ridge Walk, Sacred Monkey Forest Sanctuary, Saraswati Temple, and Tegalalang Rice Terrace.

-And if you have an extra day in Ubud, see some of the best attractions outside of Ubud town including Pura Tirta Empul, Tibumana Waterfall, Pengibul Waterfall and Blangsinga Waterfall.
-Follow my Ubud itinerary and you can see all of these attractions in 2 days.
+And if you have an extra day in Ubud, see some of the best attractions outside of Ubud town, including Pura Tirta Empul, Tibumana Waterfall, Pengibul Waterfall and Blangsinga Waterfall.
+Follow my Ubud itinerary and see all of these attractions in 2 days.

 From Canggu, you can take a day trip to Nusa Lembongan and Nusa Ceningan.

 The day trip starts with a quick 30-minute speedboat ride from Sanur to Nusa Lembongan.

 Once there, rent a scooter for the day and visit Mushroom Bay Beach, Devil’s Tear, and Dream Beach on Nusa Lembongan Island.
 Then cross the famous Yellow Bridge to Nusa Ceningan and see the blue waters of Blue Lagoon and Secret Point Beach.

 Then finish the day by having a coconut at one of the bars along Jungutbatu Beach on Nusa Lembongan while waiting for the next speedboat back to Sanur.